Tauseef Ahmed: Career

 He would remain a vital cog in Pakistani teams until the emergence of Waqar Younis and Mushtaq Ahmed in 1989 which enabled the aging Imran Khan to surrender the new ball and groom Mushtaq as the future spinner for Pakistan.
 Nevertheless, Tauseef kept making occasional returns, putting up admirable shows in Australia in 1990.
-He disappeared from the international scene as Pakistanis increasingly went for three pacemen-one spinner combo and Mushtaq Ahmed developed rapidly.
+He disappeared from the international scene as Pakistan increasingly went for a three pacemen-one spinner combo and Mushtaq Ahmed developed rapidly.
 A surprise late wicketless recall in 1993 meant little for him even though he remained a giant in Pakistan's domestic cricket.